LoveselvanGit/covid-statistical-analysis-dashboard/README.md

 ## Project Overview

 This project focuses on performing statistical analysis on COVID-19 data to identify patterns related to race, ethnicity, and gender.
-The goal is to provide insights on the impact of COVID-19 through **exploratory data analysis (EDA)**, **machine learning models**, and **interactive dashboards** created with **Tableau**.
-These insights can help develop targeted strategies for handling future pandemics.
+The goal is to provide insights on the impact of COVID-19 through **exploratory data analysis (EDA)**, **machine learning models** These insights can help develop targeted strategies for handling future pandemics.

 ---